One advantage of living in Hong Kong is the ease with which you can escape the throngs

 On the touristy side of things, the intern team taking a trip to Ocean Park was a highlight.
 Ocean Park is essentially what you'd get if you combined a zoo and a theme park, then placed it into the middle of an island.
 HKIAC's staff have also recommended some great activities, including short tramping trails that take you away from the city and surprisingly quickly into dense bush and forest.

 On the slightly less touristy side, Hong Kong is unique in its anachronisms.
 On the one hand the city is incredibly modern and essentially comprised of skyscrapers.
-On the other hand an electric tram still runs the island's length on its original track, heritage Star Ferries are still used, and historic buildings are preserved throughout the city.
+On the other hand an electric tram still runs the island's length on its original track, heritage Star Ferries still cross Kowloon Harbour, and historic buildings are preserved throughout the city.

 It's possible to go from an enormous mall to a wet market within two streets.
 This preservation of heritage means you essentially have old and new meeting in Hong Kong all the time, and can experience aspects of traditional Hong Kong, British Colonial and modern Hong Kong and Mainland Chinese culture all at once.